 Your individual investment portfolio is based on a mix of factors, including your investment goals and age.
 And like other robo-advisors, SoFi Automated Investing uses Modern Portfolio Theory or MPT in building your portfolio.
 MPT emphasizes systematic diversification, rather than chasing “hot stocks”.

-In case you’re wondering – and given that SoFi is a well-established P2P lender – SoFi Wealth Management does not invest any part of your portfolio in the loans that are offered by the lending platform.
+In case you’re wondering – and given that SoFi is a well-established P2P lender – SoFi Invest Automated Investing does not invest any part of your portfolio in the loans that are offered by the lending platform.

 Another component of SoFi Invest are their four ETFs: